JoBrenn/Smart-and-Grit/README.md

 <img src="images/main_screen.png" width="400">

-Where typing help in the method option gives a description of the possible methods.
+Where typing 'help' in the method option gives a description of the possible methods.

 Typing 'combine' in the method option shows a list of output files.
 Selecting one of these indices runs the combine_cables algorithm on said output file.
 This creates a 'costs-shared'